What is the Food Justice Lab?

-The Food Justice Lab is an experimental space for action oriented research on the roots of our present economic crisis, resulting food system inequalities, and creative people-centered responses to enact different food futures.
-Our long-term research projects support people who long for cooperatively-based economies that are founded upon human dignity, respect and justice.
-Over the past five years the Food Justice Lab has incubated FIRSTHAND Co-op and WV FOODLINK.
-These projects have mobilized faculty, community-based organizations, undergraduate and graduate students in conceptual and applied work to create alternative food networks.
-Researchers, students and community-based organizations who are interested in collaborating with the Food Justice Lab should contact Dr. Bradley Wilson at email@example.com.
+The Food Justice Lab conducts action oriented research on the roots of our present economic crisis, resulting food system inequalities, and creative strategies to enact different food futures.
+Our long-term research projects support people who long for economies that are founded upon human dignity, respect and justice.
+Our projects mobilize faculty, community-based organizations, undergraduate and graduate students in conceptual and applied work.
+Researchers, students and community-based organizations who are interested in collaborating with the Food Justice Lab should contact Dr. Bradley Wilson at firstname.lastname@example.org.

 The Food Justice Lab was founded in 2010 by Dr. Bradley Wilson.
 Wilson’s research is rooted in human geography with a focus on critical food studies, political ecology and development studies.
 He is particularly interested in the moral economies of cooperative development, the meteoric rise of agri-food certifications, and the politics of transnational solidarity.
 He has worked in Nicaragua for 15 years.
 Since arriving to WVU in 2010 he also developed an action research program on community food strategies in West Virginia.
 This work in West Virginia has led to new thinking about how to support food justice movements in the mountain communities of Central America and Appalachia.
 To learn more read Wilson’s Curriculum Vitae.
 Wilson is currently recruiting undergraduate, M.A. and Ph.D. students interested in geography, food studies, ethical consumption, solidarity economies, environmental justice and the green economy.

 Joshua Lohnes, Food Justice Fellow